-There has been a huge shift in the media landscape in the last decade.
-The introduction of a Māori television channel has opened many doors for people interested in Māori media.
+There has been a huge shift in the media landscape in the last two decades, and there are many opportunities for people interested in Māori media.
 A strong foundation in te reo Māori and basic tikanga is highly valued in this field - regardless of ethnicity.
 That's why graduates of AUT's Māori Media major have an edge in the competitive media industry.
 Study with us and you gain insight into the fast-paced media industry, as well as a sound understanding of te reo me ngā tikanga Māori.
 We're proud of our innovative and supportive learning environment.
 Throughout your studies, you could build web applications, make films or design interactive multimedia from a bicultural perspective.